earth-memories/nuxt-postcards/README.md

 # postcards

-> What will your holiday memories be like in the future with
+> What will your holiday memories be like in the future with the current
+> rate of climate change?

 ## Build Setup